bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `+`               | ![](images/date/duration-add-raw-8.png)   | ![](images/date/duration-add-form-8.png) |
 | `+/-` (-)         | ![](images/date/duration-add-raw-9.png)   | ![](images/date/duration-add-form-9.png) |

-Furthermore, the Duration object is quite useful because it can operate upon other date-time objects (Date, Time, DateTime, ZonedDateTime):
+The Duration object is even more useful when it is used with other date-time objects like Date, Time, DateTime, and ZonedDateTime.
+As a rule of thumb, it can be used where an integer would normally be used:

 | **Operation**                 | **Result**        |
 |-------------------------------|-------------------|